In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Torbay like this:

 Torbay through time

-Click here for graphs and data of how Torbay has changed over two centuries.
-For statistics for historical units named after Torbay go to Units and Statistics.
+Torbay is now part of TORBAY Unitary Authority.
+Click here for graphs and data of how TORBAY has changed over two centuries.
+For statistics about Torbay itself, go to Statistics.

 How to reference this page: